UK Facts | United Kingdom

 London is the capital city of the United Kingdom

-- The United Kingdom was part of the European Union from 1973 and left the EU on 31 January 2020.
-A transition period until 31 December 2020 is currently taking place until new arrangements between the EU and the UK are in place.
+- The United Kingdom was part of the European Union from 1973 until 'Brexit' was finalised on 31 December 2020 when the transition period (from 31 January 2020) ended with new arrangements between the EU and the UK.
 Read more about the European Union here.

 Facts about the UK